smartinternz02/SI-GuidedProject-64165-1662179436/README.md

 ☑ User can persist grocery items and retrieve them properly on app restart.

+☑ User can Add new grocery item with dialog box.

-☑ User can add new grocery item with dialog box.
+☑ User can Edit new grocery item with dialog box.

 ☑ User can delete an item by clicking on the delete button.

-☑ User can successfully add and remove items from the grocery list.
+☑ User can successfully modify and remove items from the grocery list/cart.

 The following optional features are implemented: